 b.
 The public sector - housing 63% of all residential heating oil is consumed in public housing.
 This consumption is almost totally subsidized and there is little incentive to conserve.
 The NWTHC is making an effort to stimulate "user pay" practices and this is appropriate strategy.
-However, it the states and see a second must be recognized that for the foreseeable future, given the economic nature of the remoter communities, it will not be possible to transfer a majority of costs to the client.
+However, it must be recognized that for the foreseeable future, given the economic nature of the remoter communities, it will not be possible to transfer a majority of costs to the client.
 The price mechanism, as a force for conservation, will remain largely inoperative.